MikeHopcroft/labyrinth/src/conversion/azure/ISSUES.md

   * Materializers don't know specifics of other node materializations

 * Top 2
+  * x normalizeCase() should normalize type and id fields
   * Unit test for resourceGraph
-  * x BUG: convertVNet() shouldn't route directly to the Internet.
-  * x Add node keys to sample_resource_graph.ts
+    * Extract createGateway()
+  * Consider adding ranges back to nodes
+  * Write design note
+  * Remove services.getInternetKey()
+    * The resource graph is the sole owner of this key
+    * The Internet service tag is another story
-  * Check for places to use createKeyVariant()
+  * Convenience function to initialize GraphServices.
+  * Move Azure-specific symbols to dedicated Azure universe.
   * Consistant naming for converters (Ip vs IP, etc)
     * nic: convertNIC,
     * resourceGraph: convertResourceGraph,